SamuelMR98/resume/resume.md

 *BYU Office of Information Technology* (Provo, UT)

 Led the development and end-to-end testing of AV systems and software, ensuring optimal performance and functionality.
-Collaborated closely with senior developers and AV Eingeniers to troubleshoot and swiftkly resolve complex issues in AV projects.
+Collaborated closely with senior developers and AV Engineers to troubleshoot and swiftly resolve complex issues in AV projects.

-* [Microsoft Teams Help Request Bot](https://github.com/byuoitav/teams-help-request): Developed a Microsoft Teams bot that connects with the internal AV api, and generates a message to alert the AV support team when assistance is required with an AV system around campus.
+* [Microsoft Teams Help Request Bot](https://github.com/byuoitav/teams-help-request): Developed a Microsoft Teams bot that connects with the internal AV API and generates a message to alert the AV support team when assistance is required with an AV system around campus.

-* [AV Monitoring System](https://github.com/byuoitav/smee): Developed a Monitoring System web-app that displays data of the different AV systems around campus, along with the state of the different AV devices connected to it.
+* [AV Monitoring System](https://github.com/byuoitav/smee): Developed a Monitoring System web app that displays data on the different AV systems around campus and the state of the other AV devices connected to it.

-* [AT-UHD-SW-52ED Microservice](https://github.com/byuoitav/atlona/tree/main/AT-UHD-SW-52ED): Developed a microservice for the AT-UHD-SW-52ED Video Switcher that allows users to change imputs and adjust volume using network protocols.
+* [AT-UHD-SW-52ED Microservice](https://github.com/byuoitav/atlona/tree/main/AT-UHD-SW-52ED): Developed a microservice for the AT-UHD-SW-52ED Video Switcher that allows users to change inputs and adjust volume using network protocols.

-* [Clever Touch Microservice](https://github.com/byuoitav/clevertouch-control): Developed a microservice to control the Clever Touch interactive screen using network protocols.
+* [Clever Touch Microservice](https://github.com/byuoitav/clevertouch-control): Updated the UI microservice Angular version from v.4.0 to v.16.0!.

 * [Touch Panel UI Microservice Update](https://github.com/byuoitav/touchpanel-ui-microservice): Updated the UI microservice Angular version, from v.4.0 to v.16.0

 Technical Experience